GeyserMC/GeyserWebsite/wiki/other/geyseroptionalpack.md

 :::info
 This page has been [moved](/wiki/other/geyserintegratedpack/).
-Since Geyser builds #982 and above, users no longer need to manually add this resource pack as it is natively integrated into Geyser!
+Geyser now includes the GeyserIntegratedPack, so users no longer need to manually add this resource pack as it is natively integrated into Geyser!
 :::